 It’s been around for ages, it’s intimate, it has a omakase bar jammed full of beautiful looking fish and it’s part of a conglomerate, owned by Le Corden Bleu trained brothers Bruce & Eric Bromberg.
 There’s lots of dark wood furniture along with booths suitable for groups adorned with dim lighting that makes for a suitable dating venue.
 I was here on the last leg of my NYC trip needing a quick bite before heading off to JFK Airport in 2012.

 Maki special rolls – California.

 Dragon – Eel, avocado and radish sprouts $20.
-It’s a well put together and the rich eel works in tandem with the buttery avocado.
+It’s well put together and the rich eel works in tandem with the buttery avocado.
 The brushing of teriyaki sauce doesn’t hurt either!

 California roll with king crab inside out $22.
-Sweet, sweet crab with Japanese mayo and a smear of salmon roe is always a textual welcome.
+Sweet, sweet crab with Japanese mayo and a smear of salmon roe is always a delicious textual welcome.